 Friends help us when we experience difficult life events, and can serve to connect us with others whom we go on to call close.
 Your friends in life form the social bracket you fall into.

-Being pulled into a social circle by the ones you surround yourself with can come with negatives.
-You’ll have difficult time should you try to break free from any aspect which your friends hold value in.
-Your efforts to change your identity and way of being for the better can be met with push-back.
-Our friends are human beings.
-They are subject to the same ways of thinking, emoting, and acting that all humans are also subject to.
+Being pressured by the ones you surround yourself with can come with negatives.
+You’ll have a difficult time should you try to break free from any aspect which your friends hold a valued identity in.
+Efforts to improve your own identity and way of being can be met with resistance.
+Our friends are subject to the same ways of thinking, emoting, and acting that all humans are also subject to.

 Be Careful Making Them Feel Inferior

 Before you attempt to break free from some of the pressures your friends place you under, take some time to think about whether they will feel inferior should you distance yourself from them.
 Say for instance, you were to start a business and would be significantly less available from their standpoint.
 Would they feel like you are selfish in your desire to improve?
 Our absence from our regular social circle can be perceived as a message of superiority being communicated.